 Rachel Axler's television credits include Childrens Hospital, How I Met Your Mother, The Goodwin Games, New Girl, Bored to Death, Parks and Recreation, Veep, and The Daily Show.
 Axler has won four Primetime Emmy Awards.
 In 2006 and 2009, Axler won two Emmys for her work on The Daily Show as a part of the writing team.
 In 2016 and 2017, she won two Emmys for Outstanding Comedy Series for her work as Supervising Producer on Veep.

 |Prominent Undergraduate Alumni|

-Famed actor who was the iconic father figure ‘Uncle Phil’ in the hit television show The Fresh Prince of Bel-Air.
+The late famed actor who was the iconic father figure ‘Uncle Phil’ in the hit television show The Fresh Prince of Bel-Air.
 He’s role of Uncle Phil was ranked among TV Guide’s “50 Greatest TV Dads of All Time.”
 In addition he’s television, voice roles and film credit span 30 years including "CSI", "Teenage Mutant Ninja Turtles", "Dr. Dolittle 2" and much more.
+Mr. Avery created an ongoing arts fellowship on our campus.
 Click here to check out his IMDB webpage.